Marcos Witt

-Marcos Witt is an American Christian music singer and pastor.
+Jonathan Mark Witt Holder (born May 19, 1962), better known as simply Marcos Witt, is an American Christian singer and pastor.
 Witt is considered one of the most influential and famous Spanish speaking figures of Christian music.

 Biography

 Witt was the second of three children born to Jerry and Nola Witt, a young American missionary couple.
 The Witt family moved to Durango, Mexico, in 1960 and started a missionary outreach.
 Jerry was killed when his small aircraft was shot down in 1964 while he was dropping gospels of St. John over small villages in Mexico.
 Nola Witt continued the mission work after his death.
 Some years later, she married Frank Warren.
 Together, they began to build new churches in Durango, Mexico.
 The couple had two children.

 Witt's education began with basic studies at the American School of Durango.
-He then studied classical music at the University of Juarez (Durango, Mexico) and eventually started his theological studies at the International Bible College in San Antonio, Texas.
-Currently, Witt is working towards his master's degree at Oral Roberts University in Tulsa, Oklahoma.
+He then studied classical music at the University of Juarez (Durango, Mexico) and eventually started his theological studies at the International Bible College in San Antonio, Texas, where he earned a degree.
+Witt also received an M.A. from Oral Roberts University in Tulsa, Oklahoma.

 Career

 In 1986, Witt founded CanZion Producciones when he recorded his first album, Canción a Dios.
 He has recorded 30 albums that are available on cassette, CD, and DVD.
 Witt has sold over 27,000,000 copies of his records in Mexico, the United States and Latin America.

 In 1994, Witt founded CanZion Institute, a school dedicated to the preparation of worship leaders and music ministers.
 Twenty years later there are over 3,000 students attending the 28 campuses of the Institute in 10 different countries throughout the United States, Latin America, and Europe.

 Witt has written ten books, including Adoremos, which has been translated to English, Portuguese, and French, and Qué hacemos con estos músicos, which has been translated into Portuguese.
 Between 2009 and 2012, more than 3,000,000 people attended Witt's concerts in some of the main venues of Latin America.
 Concerts have been held in such places as José Amalfitani Stadium in Argentina, Figali Convention Center in Panama, Estadio Cuscatlán in El Salvador, Estadio Monumental in Ecuador, Estadio El Campín in Colombia, Palacio de los Deportes and Estadio Azteca in México City.

 In 2001, Witt received the Ritmo Latino Award by the People for his "outstanding musical career".

 Starting in 2002, for ten years he served as pastor of the Spanish Christian congregation at the megachurch Lakewood Church in Houston, Texas.
-Witt frequently visits the White House for events as a representative of the evangelical Hispanic Community.
+Witt has visited the White House for events as a representative of the evangelical Hispanic Community.
+As of 2023, Witt's music and outreach efforts have been credited as a factor behind the surging growth of Latino evangelicalism across the United States and Latin America.